Javan Rhino

 Does not qualify for Critically Endangered, Endangered, Vulnerable, or Near Threatened

 Javan rhinos are found in only one protected area in the world.
 The biology of the species is poorly understood, but we are starting to learn more about the species ecology and behavior thanks to very intensive monitoring of the population.
-They are extremely vulnerable to extinction due to natural catastrophes, habitat loss, diseases, poaching, and potential inbreeding.
+They are extremely vulnerable to extinction due to catastrophes, habitat loss, diseases, poaching, and potential inbreeding.

 Illegal Wildlife Trade